overture-stack/docs/website/docs/use-docs/ai-assisted-data-discovery.md

 1. **Data sovereignty and minimization.** Sensitive records and the researcher's questions must not leave local infrastructure.
 The workflow is designed for **open-weights models run locally**, so nothing is sent to an external model provider.
 Only what a step needs is exposed: the model reads the catalogue _schema_ (via introspection) to build a query, and a query returns only the fields it selects.
 2. **Explicit consent before execution.** The system builds a query from the question and **presents it to the researcher for approval before any data is fetched**.
 Nothing runs against the catalogue until the researcher confirms.
-3. **Sandboxed execution.** Approved queries run through Arranger's search API against a configured catalogue — a bounded, read-only surface — not as free-form code against production systems.
+3. **Sandboxed execution.** Approved queries run through Arranger's search API against a configured catalogue (a bounded, read-only surface), not as free-form code against production systems.
 4. **Reproducible sessions.** Runs use deterministic model settings (temperature 0) and a schema pinned to a specific introspection snapshot, so the same question yields the same query and the same results.

 ## The researcher workflow

 1. **Ask** a question in plain language against a chosen catalogue.
-2. The model **discovers the schema** for that catalogue through the [Introspection API](/develop/Arranger/reference/introspection) — the fields, their types, and the operators each accepts.
+2. The model **discovers the schema** for that catalogue through the [Introspection API](/develop/Arranger/reference/introspection): the fields, their types, and the operators each accepts.
-3. The model **builds the query** — a SQON filter plus a GraphQL field selection, and an aggregation if the question implies a summary.
+3. The model **builds the query**: a SQON filter plus a GraphQL field selection, and an aggregation if the question implies a summary.
 4. The researcher **reviews and approves** the generated query (principle 2).
 5. Arranger **executes** the approved query and returns the matching records (or aggregation buckets).

 ## Connecting a client

-Arranger ships an **MCP server** that exposes its discovery and query tools over the [Model Context Protocol](https://modelcontextprotocol.io/) — so any MCP-compatible client can drive the workflow above without Arranger-specific integration code.
+Arranger ships an **MCP server** that exposes its discovery and query tools over the [Model Context Protocol](https://modelcontextprotocol.io/), so any MCP-compatible client can drive the workflow above without Arranger-specific integration code.
 It provides tools to list catalogues, fetch the SQON schema, and retrieve a catalogue's fields, plus the same data as readable MCP resources.

 To connect a client today:

-- **MCP Inspector** — a browser-based UI for browsing the server's resources and calling its tools; useful while setting things up.
+- **MCP Inspector**: a browser-based UI for browsing the server's resources and calling its tools; useful while setting things up.
-- **LM Studio** — a desktop app that bundles a local model runtime with a chat UI; add the Arranger MCP server as an MCP entry.
+- **LM Studio**: a desktop app that bundles a local model runtime with a chat UI; add the Arranger MCP server as an MCP entry.

 Any client that speaks MCP over Streamable HTTP works the same way.
 For the concrete server setup, the tools and resources it exposes, and per-client connection steps, see Arranger's [AI and automation](/develop/Arranger/reference/ai-and-automation) reference.

 ## Try it locally

-The quickest way to see this end to end is the Conversational Data Discovery demo — a self-contained [Prelude](/deploy/prelude) environment that starts Arranger, the MCP server, and a portal preloaded with a representative sample of the OICR Drug Discovery data (gene correlation, mutation, expression, and protein catalogues).
+The quickest way to see this end to end is the AI-Assisted Data Discovery demo, a self-contained [Prelude](/deploy/prelude) environment that starts Arranger, the MCP server, and a portal preloaded with a representative sample of the OICR Drug Discovery data (gene correlation, mutation, expression, and protein catalogues).

 1. Clone and start the demo: